-Following the overwhelming evidence that iron deficiency anemia medication Injectafer is unsafe, in December 2018 Pogust Millrood filed the nation’s first lawsuit against the big pharma companies responsible for Injectafer on behalf of plaintiff Katherine Crockett, who developed a dangerous case of severe and prolonged hypophosphatemia (HPP) after receiving Injectafer injections.
-By doing so, the firm intended to hold Injectafer manufacturers accountable for the pain and suffering that their negligence has inflicted onto innocent patients’ lives.
+Following the overwhelming evidence that iron deficiency anemia medication Injectafer is unsafe, in Pogust Millrood filed the nation’s first lawsuit against the big pharma companies responsible for Injectafer in December 2018.
+The lawsuit was filed on behalf of plaintiff Katherine Crockett, who developed a dangerous case of severe and prolonged hypophosphatemia (HPP) after receiving Injectafer injections.
+By doing so, the firm intends to hold Injectafer manufacturers accountable for the pain and suffering that their negligence has inflicted onto innocent patients’ lives.

-Pogust Millrood has carried on with its pursuit of justice against the manufacturers, developers, and sellers of Injectafer by filing 4 additional cases on behalf of similarly injured individuals.
+Since then, Pogust Millrood has carried on with its pursuit of justice against the manufacturers, developers and sellers of Injectafer by filing four additional cases on behalf of similarly injured individuals.

-The pharmaceutical companies implicated in these newer lawsuit include Japanese giant Daiichi Sankyo and its subsidiaries, Daiichi Sankyo Inc. and Daiichi Sankyo US Holdings, as well as its other Pennsylvania and New York-based subsidiaries, Luitpold Pharma and American Regent.
+The pharmaceutical companies implicated in these newer lawsuits include Japanese giant Daiichi Sankyo and its subsidiaries, Daiichi Sankyo Inc. and Daiichi Sankyo US Holdings as well as its other Pennsylvania and New York-based subsidiaries, Luitpold Pharma and American Regent.
 Vifor Pharma, the European-based company to initially bring ferric carboxymaltose to the market, is also a defendant.
-Each needs to be held liable for injustices including negligence in duty of care, failure to warn, design defect, misrepresentation, and fraudulent representation about the risks associated with taking Injectafer.
+Each needs to be held liable for injustices including negligence in duty of care, failure to warn, design defect, misrepresentation and fraudulent representation about the risks associated with taking Injectafer.

-As a result of severe phosphorus depletion, patients like Ms. Crockett can be hospitalized multiple times over the course of months, and in many instances, forced to stay for days at a time.
+As a result of severe phosphorus depletion, patients like Ms. Crockett can be hospitalized several times over the course of months, and in many instances, forced to stay for multiple days at a time.

-Signs that you or a loved one may have hypophosphatemia include the emergence of symptoms such as severe weakness and exhaustion, bone pain or fractures, numbness, and confusion.
-If HPP is left untreated for too long, serious complications such as respiratory failure, muscle weakness, cardiac arrest, seizures, coma, and death can also occur.
+Signs that you or a loved one may have hypophosphatemia include the emergence of symptoms such as severe weakness or exhaustion, bone pain or fractures, numbness and confusion.
+If HPP is left untreated for too long, serious complications such as respiratory failure, muscle weakness, cardiac arrest, seizures, coma and death can also occur.

 It goes without saying that no patient should be prescribed any medication without being informed of its potential risks.
-With that being said, it is completely unacceptable for these pharmaceutical companies to get away with mislabeling Injectafer for years, especially given the now irrefutable evidence that it is linked to Severe HPP.
-With a side effect as prevalent, long term, and serious as Severe HPP, being improperly informed becomes even more significant.
+It is completely unacceptable for these pharmaceutical companies to get away with mislabeling Injectafer for years, especially given the now irrefutable evidence that it is linked to Severe HPP.
+With a side effect as prevalent, long term and serious as severe HPP, being improperly informed becomes even more significant.

 Pogust Millrood is experienced in helping clients to recover damages from pharmaceutical drug manufacturers.
 We will fight tirelessly to make sure you are treated fairly and receive the compensation you deserve if you have been harmed by using Injectafer to treat your iron deficiency anemia.
 Call us toll free at 888-348-6787, or direct to our Pennsylvania office at 610-941-4204, to see if you are entitled to seek damages.